 How will jackpots and prizes be affected?

-For example, a €100 million pre-Brexit jackpot, the amount usually offered in Superdraws, would usually be worth around £73.2 million.
-On Brexit day, that same jackpot was worth approximately £80.8 million, an increase of £9.5 million.
+For example, ahead of the Brexit vote, a €100 million jackpot would usually be worth around £73.2 million.
+In the days that followed the referendum result, that same jackpot was worth approximately £80.8 million, an increase of £7.6 million.